 Anyone may use the materials received via the Federal Depository Library Program.
 See for more details:

-Computer stations near the Reference Desk are designated for public use.
-See a reference librarian to get logged- in.
+Computer stations near the Research Desk are designated for public use.
+See a research librarian to get logged- in.
 Please limited time to 30 minutes when computer stations are in demand.

 Public users may print up to 5 pages for free; please pay 10 cents per page thereafter at the Circulation Desk.

 While most of the items in the collection are available to check out according to the library Circulation Policies, documents in the Enclosed Area, maps, periodicals, and some reference materials do not check out.

 Older items, housed in the Documents Enclosed Area, need extra care.
 These documents must be used in this area unless arrangements are made with Documents or Research staff to use elsewhere in the library on nights and weekends.